 Currently, I serve as Worship Leader and Discipleship Coordinator at Sycamore Tree Church in Follansbee, WV.
 I leads several Bible discussions every week and fill the pulpit a few times a year.
 These folks are the guinea pigs for every Bible Discussion Guide and Children’s Curriculum you’ll find in my repertoire (and they keep coming back!)

-Steve and I celebrate 40 years of marriage in 2020.
+Steve and I celebrated 40 years of marriage in 2020.

 We have three beautiful daughters and have been blessed with three wonderful sons-in-law.
 Plus, four tremendous grandchildren and a few of the church kids call me “Hada”.
 When I’m not writing or playing music, I love spending time with my family, sometimes even hitting a ball around a golf course.